iferminm/iferminm.github.io/content/Blog/engage.md

 # Change!
-My daughter's statement made me realize I do that, I have that tendency to always check my phone, even if I don't have any notification, it made me feel so bad about myself, I don't want to be dominated by a device, I felt like Pavlov's dog, conditianated to change my behavior whenever I hear a beep from my phone.
+My daughter's statement made me realize I do that, I have that tendency to always check my phone, even if I don't have any notification, it made me feel so bad about myself, I don't want to be dominated by a device, I felt like Pavlov's dog, hardwired to change my behavior whenever I hear a beep from my phone.
 So, I decided to change.

 ## Take action